xtools-at/hardhat-sourcify/README.md

 ### via Github actions

 - add `NPM_TOKEN` to _Github actions_ secrets
+- create a Github access token and add it to the secrets as `RELEASE_TOKEN`
 - add annotated tag to branch:
 ```shell
 git tag -a v0.1.2 -m "release 0.1.2"